friendly-traceback/docs/docs/_sources/syntax_tracebacks_it.rst.txt

     Un errore di tipo `SyntaxError` accade quando Python non riesce ad interpretare il tuo codice.

-    Python non riesce ad interpretare il codice contenuto nel file 'TESTS:\syntax\assign_to_conditional.py' al punto indicato da ^.
+    Python non riesce ad interpretare il codice contenuto nel file 'TESTS:\syntax\assign_to_conditional.py' nella posizione indicata.

-       1: """Should raise SyntaxError: can't [cannot] assign to conditional expression"""
-       2:
-    -->3: a if 1 else b = 1
+       3: a if 1 else b = 1
           ^^^^^^^^^^^^^

     On the left-hand side of an equal sign, you have a